cal-id/emmytest/benchmarking/README.md

 - "ZKP":   common.ZKP
 - "ZKPOK": common.ZKPOK

 Each of the option adds an additional step to the previous.
 These results just record the timings for the default (and most complex) ZKPOK.
-To obtain results for the other options, specify them with the `-prot` flag eg: `ZKP_schnorr -prot sigma -N 256 -L 1024`.
+To obtain results for the other options, specify them with the `-prot` flag eg: `$ ZKP_schnorr -prot sigma -N 256 -L 1024`.